 "No evidence" that fracking can be done without threatening human health: Report

-A review by doctors and scientists at more than 1,700 studies concludes that the industry poses a threat to air, water, climate, and human health.
+A review by doctors and scientists of more than 1,700 studies concludes that the industry poses a threat to air, water, climate, and human health.

 A group of doctors and scientists have released a report highlighting that 84 percent of studies published from 2009-2015 on the health impacts of fracking conclude the industry causes harm to human health.